dooolat/DAA_assignment4/README.md

 ### Final Thoughts
 By combining SCC, Topological Sorting, and DAG Shortest Path analysis, this project delivers not only a robust algorithmic toolkit but also a methodological foundation for data-driven decision-making in networked environments.
-It illustrates that even complex dependency systems can be decomposed, ordered, and optimized with elegant, efficient graph algorithms.
+It illustrates that even highly interconnected dependency systems can be decomposed, ordered, and optimized through algorithmic reasoning.

 ---